 Other signs of courtship were wearing a boy’s ID bracelet.
 Girl’s could have their ID own bracelets as well as charm bracelets.

 Circle pins were another sign of courtship or friendship.
 They carried different meanings depending on what side of the sweater a girl wore it on (virgin or not), how it was decorated (one pearl was true love, a bow was “tying the knot”), or if it was designed to be a sorority club pin.
 Learn more.

 Another decorative jewelry piece was the sweater clip.
 A clip with a metal chain extended to each side of a cardigan sweater.
 The sweater could be worn on the arms or hung over the arms and held in place by the sweater clips.

 Learn more about 1950s jewelry.

 Pants, Shorts and Playsuits

-Blue jeans were the thing for teens to wear that adults were starting to copy.
+Blue jeans were the thing for teens to wear that even adults were starting to copy.
 They were dark denim blue with full, wide legs and contrast stitching around big pockets.
 The tighter, slimmer fitting jean was also coming into style at the end of the decade.
-Blue jeans were paired with long sleeve or sleeveless blouses, turtle neck shirts, pullover knit shirts, and sweatshirts.
-Shop 50s style pants and jeans.
+Blue jeans were paired with long sleeve or sleeveless blouses, turtleneck shirts, pullover knit shirts, and sweatshirts.

 What about makeup?
-Makeup for teens was highly discouraged but they wore it anyways.
-Sneaky girls kept makeup at school and applied it early in the morning and took it off before returning home.
+Makeup for teens was highly discouraged, but they wore it anyways.
+Sneaky girls kept makeup at school, applied it early in the morning, and took it off before returning home.
 A little face powder and light pink-ish lipstick was all that teens needed to look young and fresh.

 1950s Teenager Outfits